-Rather than toss them away and purchase new ones, you can bring new life back to your towels with a simple solution — Vinegar and Baking Soda.
+Rather than toss them away and purchase new ones, you can bring new life back to your towels with a simple solution — White Vinegar and Baking Soda.

 Other cleaning tips:

-HOW TO REMOVE MILDEW SMELL FROM TOWELS
+HOW TO REMOVE MILDEW SMELL FROM OLD TOWELS

 Here’s what you need: